rkonoplev/dniester/docs/en/SECURITY_ROLES.md

 # Role-Based Security Implementation Guide

-This document outlines the **correct** implementation requirements for ADMIN and EDITOR role security in the News Platform.
+This document outlines the **correct** implementation requirements for ADMIN and EDITOR role security in Phoebe CMS.

 ## Role Definitions